Britney Spears: 'I'm so angry it's insane,' singer says at conservatorship hearing

-Britney Spears isn't holding back.
-The 1990s pop princess remotely addressed a Los Angeles court on Wednesday about her conservatorship case, which made global headlines following the February release of documentary The New York Times Presents: Framing Britney Spears, currently streaming on Hulu.
+Britney Spears remotely addressed a Los Angeles court on Wednesday about her conservatorship case, which has made global headlines following the February release of documentary The New York Times Presents: Framing Britney Spears, currently streaming on Hulu.

 The singer, 39 and a mother of two, painted a bleak picture of her life since her father, Jamie Spears, was appointed her conservator in 2008.